LAUKaHin/Genesis/README.md

 Support Python Version: 3.10

 ## News
-Version updated since 14thJanuary,2025:
+Version updated since 18thJanuary,2025:
-Add OpenRouter crash error
+1. Because OpenAI has forbidden from using ChatGPT through OpenRouter.
+This is the final update for Genesis.py
+2. provide provider selection in TXRX()

 ## Basic Principles
 ### Theory